 The neighbourhood of the Dursley residence was unusually cloned.
 Each house looked nearly identical to the next, if it weren't for the self-planted flowers that were unique to each neighbour.
 Kurama counted down the rows, ending in the gold plate of Number Four.

 The cab slowed to a halt in front of it.
 "Thank you, sir," Kurama said, paying the taxi driver.
 The driver nodded wordlessly, counting his change, before he drove away, leaving the redhead to haul his luggage behind him.

-Kurama's inner demon was yelling in outrage at his behaviour.
+Kurama's inner demon was hissing in outrage at his behaviour.
 The vain kitsune that was Youko snarled at the boy's audacity, especially considering the over-weight, contemptible mess that was the blond's appearance and behaviour.
 Outwardly, Shuuichi only stiffened, face holding indifference.
 "Is this the Dursley residence?" he asked nonchalantly.

 "And you might be … ?" the Kurama enquired, encouraging the conversation.

 "Dudley.
 Dudley Dursely.
 Who're you?"

 "Shuuichi Minamino," Kurama offered, "I believe your parents have gracefully agreed to my intrusion of your home for the duration of summer break?"

 The boy, Dudley, scrunched up his face in thought.
 "Oh, right.
 Er, welcome.
 I hope you enjoy Little Whinging," he said plainly, as if reading from a rehearsed script.
 Clearly the boy couldn't care less.
 Kurama couldn't either for someone like Dudley.

 Regardless, Kurama nodded with a smile.
 "Thank you," he said politely.